University of Arkansas at Monticello: Organization

 UAM also has one specialized division, the Division of Music.

 Campus

-The main campus in Monticello has two single-sex dormitories and two coeducational suite dormitories.
-The former are Horsfall Hall for women and Royer Hall for men, and the latter two are Bankston Hall and Maxwell Hall.
+The main campus in Monticello has one single-sex dormitory and three coeducational suite dormitories.
+The former is Horsfall Hall for women, and the latter three are Bankston Hall, Maxwell Hall, and Royer Hall.
 University Apartments is for single upperclassman students.
-There is also a complex for married students, students with families, and university faculty, HHFA Apartments.
-The family housing is in the boundary of the Drew Central School District, which operates three schools that serve dependent minors living in the UAM family complex: Drew Central Elementary School, Drew Central Middle School, and Drew Central High School.
+There was previously a complex for married students, students with families, and university faculty, HHFA Apartments.
+These apartments were demolished.
+The family housing existed in the boundary of the Drew Central School District, which operates three schools that serve dependent minors living in the UAM family complex: Drew Central Elementary School, Drew Central Middle School, and Drew Central High School.

+The Turner Neal Museum of Natural History is located on campus, and it includes the Pomeroy Planetarium.

+Religious organizations operating on campus include the Baptist Collegiate Ministry, Missionary Baptist Student Fellowship, Weevils for Christ, and the Wesley Foundation.

 Athletics

 University of Arkansas at Monticello athletic teams are known as the Boll Weevils and Cotton Blossoms.
 UAM is a member of the NCAA Division II and currently competes within the Great American Conference (GAC) for ten sports, including: baseball, men's and women's basketball, men's and women's cross country, football, men's and women's golf, softball, and women's volleyball.
 In 2011 the university left the Gulf South Conference to become a charter member of the Great American Conference (GAC) with six other GSC member schools.